krunkosaurus/chartstack/test/_posts/2014-05-01-evolution-of-chartstack-api.md

 {% endhighlight %}
 <center>Figure 9: _Final embed code (super complex example 1)_</center>

+Note here that our `Data` object also doesn't just request data as soon as it's instantiated.
+It has a `.fetch`.
+We don't see it here because when the `Data` object is passed to `columnChart` it internally calls fetch on it's data when `chart.draw()` is called.

-That's concludes the idea of further evolving the Chartstack API into its final form.
+That concludes the idea of further evolving the Chartstack API into its final form.
 Let me know your thoughts.